Shoes for Diabetic Feet UK: NHS Guidance and What to Buy

 - Signs of infection (warmth, redness, discharge)

-- New shoes should be worn for a maximum of 1 hour initially, then checked for pressure marks before wearing for longer periods.
+- New shoes: wear them for a maximum of 1 hour initially, then check for pressure marks before wearing them longer.

 - Never walk barefoot, even at home.
-Always wear supportive slippers or house shoes to protect against injury.
+Always wear supportive slippers or house shoes.

-- Check inside shoes before putting them on for foreign objects, rough linings, or collapsed insoles.
+- Check inside your shoes before putting them on.
+Look for foreign objects, rough linings, or collapsed insoles.

 Where to Get Help in the UK

-- GP referral: your GP can refer you to NHS podiatry services for foot assessment and, if needed, prescription of specialist footwear or orthotics.
+- GP referral: your GP can refer you to NHS podiatry for foot assessment and, if needed, specialist footwear or orthotics.

-- Diabetes UK helpline: offers advice and support on all aspects of diabetes management, including foot care.
-Available on 0345 123 2399.
+- Diabetes UK helpline: advice and support on all aspects of diabetes management, including foot care.
+Call 0345 123 2399.

-- Multidisciplinary foot teams: NHS trusts operate specialist foot teams combining podiatrists, orthotists, vascular surgeons, and diabetes specialists.
-These teams manage moderate and high-risk patients.
+- Multidisciplinary foot teams: NHS trusts run specialist teams combining podiatrists, orthotists, vascular surgeons, and diabetes specialists.
+They manage moderate and high-risk patients.

 Tip: Everyone with diabetes is entitled to a free annual foot check through the NHS.
-If you have not been invited for your annual check, contact your GP surgery or diabetes clinic to arrange one.
-Early detection of problems significantly reduces the risk of serious complications.
+If you haven't been invited for yours, contact your GP surgery or diabetes clinic to arrange one.
+Catching problems early makes a real difference.